gsong/resume/README.md

 - Generated multi-million dollar revenue through leadership of developers and support specialists.
 - Increased revenue by several million dollars through the implementation and evolution of a product API, enabling the design and construction of custom UIs.

-### [Westaff]: <small style="font-size:.7em;">Database Administrator, 1997–2000</small>

-- Facilitated nightly payroll processing and paycheck distribution to temporary staff across the globe.
-- Managed the processing of millions of intricate tax records on a quarterly basis.

-### [The North Face]: <small style="font-size:.7em;">System Administrator, 1991–1997</small>

-- Modernized the computing environment for global headquarters, remote offices, and the stores.

 ### On the Side

 - [Techtonica]: Advised CEO, provided technical help, created teaching material, mentored apprentices, 2016–2022